 // length * length = area 𐄂

-There exists a variety of linear algebra libraries in C++: the C++26 `std::linalg` combined with the C++23 `std::mdspan`, or higher order libraries such as Eigen.
-We will use the Eigen types in our examples today.
-A common data structure type found in linear algebra is that of a colum vector, we will call that a vector.
+There exists a variety of linear algebra libraries in C++: the C++26 `std::linalg` combined with the C++23 `std::mdspan`, or higher order libraries such as Eigen, Kokkos.
+We will use these libraries in our examples today.
+A common data structure type found in linear algebra is that of a column vector, abbreviated a vector.
 Traditional representations of a linear algebra vector can be made with `std::vector`, C-arrays, `std::span`, or an `Eigen::Vector`.
-Tradeoffs exists for sizes known at compile-time or at run-time, owned memory or views over a range, and linear algebra operations availability.
+Tradeoffs exist for sizes known at compile-time or at run-time, owned memory or views over a range, and linear algebra operations availability.

 FRAGMENT

 This second block of code shows what could be a first attempt at typed linear algebra by using the quantity types in place of the built-in types.
-Unfortunately all linear algebra operations and libraries have been designed with assumptions of built-in types.
-These assumptions do not hold for types with additional semantic.
-The built-in types are only representations of data, almost no semantic.
+Unfortunately all linear algebra operations and libraries have been designed with built-in types.
+These types do not hold additional semantic.

 FRAGMENT

-For example, a double multiplied by a double gives you a double, but a length multiplied by a length gives you an area, even though both length and area are represented by an underlying double.
+For example, a double multiplied by a double gives you a double, but a length multiplied by a length gives you an area, even though both length and area may be represented by an underlying double.
 Linear algebra operations soon fail to compile with the strongly typed vectors.
-Some approaches heavily modified the linear algebra libraries to support the strong types although it is a large effort.
+Some industry approaches heavily modified the linear algebra libraries to support the strong types: it is a large effort.

 // Vector with heterogeneous unit types: